tox-dev/tox/docs/config.rst

    tox invocation environment it is ignored.
 The list of environment variable names is not case sensitive, for example: passing ``A`` or ``a`` will pass through both ``A`` and ``a``.

+   Some variables are always passed through to ensure the basic functionality of standard library functions or tooling like pip.
+This is also not case sensitive on all platforms except Windows.

+    .. list-table:: Environment Variables per Operating System
+        :widths: 25 25 25 25
+        :header-rows: 1

+        *   - Environment Variable
+            - Linux
+            - MacOS
+            - Windows
+        *   - https_proxy
+            - ✅
+            - ✅
+            - ❌
+        *   - http_proxy
+            - ✅
+            - ✅
+            - ❌
+        *   - no_proxy
+            - ✅
+            - ✅
+            - ❌
+        *   - LANG
+            - ✅
+            - ✅
+            - ❌
+        *   - LANGUAGE
+            - ✅
+            - ✅
+            - ❌
+        *   - CURL_CA_BUNDLE
+            - ✅
+            - ✅
+            - ❌
+        *   - SSL_CERT_FILE
+            - ✅
+            - ✅
+            - ❌
+        *   - LD_LIBRARY_PATH
+            - ✅
+            - ✅
+            - ❌
+        *   - TMPDIR
+            - ✅
+            - ✅
+            - ❌
+        *   - TEMP
+            - ❌
+            - ❌
+            - ✅
+        *   - TMP
+            - ❌
+            - ❌
+            - ✅
+        *   - USERPROFILE
+            - ❌
+            - ❌
+            - ✅
+        *   - PATHEXT
+            - ❌
+            - ❌
+            - ✅
+        *   - MSYSTEM
+            - ❌
+            - ❌
+            - ✅

    More environment variable-related information can be found in :ref:`environment variable substitutions`.